Application form and how to apply for an assessment

 The assessment process

 The Queensland Government offers free assessment of overseas qualifications for eligible applicants.
-Your application will be considered by the Department of Education and Training's Overseas Qualification Unit.
+Your application will be considered by the Department of Employment, Small Business and Training's Overseas Qualification Unit.
 This service is free for Queensland residents who have permission to work or study in Australia.
 Application processing times can vary and applications can take up to 10 weeks to process.

 The Overseas Qualification Unit can provide you with an assessment advice which compares the educational level of your overseas qualification against the Australian Qualifications Framework (AQF).

 Your overseas qualifications will be assessed using guidelines published by the Australian Government's Qualifications Recognition Policy section.
 If your qualification can be assessed under the national assessment guidelines, you will receive written advice of how your qualification compares against the below AQF qualification levels.